OBenner/data-engineering-interview-questions/spark.md

 What are the main features of Apache Spark?
 Main features of Apache Spark are as follows:
-Performance: The key feature of Apache Spark is its Performance.
++ Performance: The key feature of Apache Spark is its Performance.
 With Apache Spark we can run programs up to 100 times faster than Hadoop MapReduce in memory.
 On disk we can run it 10 times faster than Hadoop.
-Ease of Use: Spark supports Java, Python, R, Scala etc. languages.
++ Ease of Use: Spark supports Java, Python, R, Scala etc. languages.
 So it makes it much easier to develop applications for Apache Spark.
-Integrated Solution: In Spark we can create an integrated solution that combines the power of SQL, Streaming and data analytics.
++ Integrated Solution: In Spark we can create an integrated solution that combines the power of SQL, Streaming and data analytics.
-Run Everywhere: Apache Spark can run on many platforms.
+R+ un Everywhere: Apache Spark can run on many platforms.
 It can run on Hadoop, Mesos, in Cloud or standalone.
 It can also connect to many data sources like HDFS, Cassandra, HBase, S3 etc.
-Stream Processing: Apache Spark also supports real time stream processing.
++ Stream Processing: Apache Spark also supports real time stream processing.
 With real time streaming we can provide real time analytics solutions.
 This is very useful for real-time data.

-103. What is a Resilient Distribution Dataset in Apache Spark?
+What is a Resilient Distribution Dataset in Apache Spark?
 Resilient Distribution Dataset (RDD) is an abstraction of data in Apache Spark.
 It is a distributed and resilient collection of records spread over many partitions.
 RDD hides the data partitioning and distribution behind the scenes.
 Main	features of RDD 	are as follows:
-        Distributed: Data in a RDD is distributed across multiple nodes.
++ Distributed: Data in a RDD is distributed across multiple nodes.
-        Resilient: RDD is a fault- tolerant dataset.
++ Resilient: RDD is a fault- tolerant dataset.
 In case of node failure, Spark can re- compute data.
-        Dataset: It is a collection of data similar to collections in Scala.
++ Dataset: It is a collection of data similar to collections in Scala.
-        Immutable: Data in RDD cannot be modified after creation.
++ Immutable: Data in RDD cannot be modified after creation.
 But we can transform it using a Transformation.

 What is a Transformation in Apache Spark?
 Transformation in Apache Spark is a function that can be applied to a RDD.
 Output of a Transformation is another RDD.
 Transformation in Spark is a lazy operation.
 It means it is not executed immediately.
 Once we call an action, transformation is executed.
 A Transformation does not change the input RDD.
 We can also create a pipeline of certain Transformations to create a Data flow.